-In partnership with the Oak Foundation, I-SPHERE offers a series of internships for early career researchers in the field of Homelessness.
+In partnership with the Oak Foundation, I-SPHERE offers a series of internships for early career researchers.

 In their own words, our previous interns tell us about them, their research and experience of the internship.

 Megan Park – Oak Intern 2018-2019